nyuvis/partial_dependence/README.rst

 We will focus only on 1D partial dependency plots.
 For each instance in the data we can plot the prediction change as we change a single feature in a defined sample range.
 Then we cluster similar plots, e.g., instances reacting similarly value changes, to reduce clutter.
-The technique is a black box approach to recognize sets of istances where the model makes similar decisions.
+The technique is a black box approach to recognize sets of instances where the model makes similar decisions.

 You can install *partial_dependence* via